PsCushman/deep-learning-challenge/README.md

 ## Adding Layers

 Adding more layers can provide the model with additional capacity to capture and represent intricate relationships within the data.
 Each layer can learn different levels of abstraction, enabling the model to extract more meaningful features and potentially improving accuracy.
-Deep models with multiple layers have the ability to learn hierarchical representations of the data, which can be advantageous for complex problems.
+Deep models with multiple layers can learn hierarchical representations of the data, which can be advantageous for complex problems.

-Similarly, I had the same results with 2,3, and 4 hidden layers.
+I had the same results with 2,3, and 4 hidden layers.
 Increasing the layers over 2 hidden layers did not increase the model's performance by much at all, still topping off at around 73%.
-While there were times when the acruraccy of the training data improved, it resulted in an orverfitted model that did not produce great results for the test data.
+While there were times when the accuracy of the training data improved, it resulted in an overfitted model that did not produce great results for the test data.

 ## Adjusting Activation Functions

 Introducing a different activation function, such as tanh, can affect how the model interprets and transforms the inputs.
 Different activation functions have different properties and can capture different types of non-linearities.
-I used tanh, relu, and sigmoid in any number of combinations, but with little success.
-In the end, begining with a ReLu activation and additonal ReLu layer, finishing with an output layer sigmoid, achieved my best results.
+I used tanh, ReLu, and sigmoid in any number of combinations, but with little success.
+In the end, starting with a ReLu activation and additional ReLu layer, finishing with an output layer sigmoid, achieved my best results.

 ![Screen Shot 2023-08-13 at 9 08 28 PM](https://github.com/PsCushman/deep-learning-challenge/assets/122395437/7668f904-f234-478f-bdf7-12e09c817663)